ksu-hmi/SeniorSignal-Health-App/README.md

 5. **Easy-to-Use Interface**
    The app has a user-friendly interface designed specifically for seniors, with large fonts, simple navigation, and clear icons.

-6. **Progress Tracking**
-   Users can track their daily activity, medication intake, and hydration levels with visual progress indicators.
-This helps keep seniors motivated and engaged with their health.

-7. **Health Analytics**
-   The app provides insights into the user’s health data, offering recommendations based on their activity patterns and health goals.

-8. **Emergency Alert System**
-   In case of an emergency, seniors can quickly notify their caregivers or family members through a dedicated alert button within the app.

-9. **Voice Command Support**
+6. **Voice Command Support**
    The app supports voice commands for hands-free operation, allowing seniors to set and adjust reminders without needing to interact with the screen.

 ## Tech Stack

 - **Language:** Python
+- **Current Mobile Franework:** Tkinter Desktop GUI ToolKit
-- **Mobile Framework:** *(To be confirmed – likely Kivy or BeeWare)*
+- **Future Mobile Framework:** *(To be confirmed – likely Kivy or BeeWare)*
 - **Version Control:** Git / GitHub
-- **Development Platform:** Cross-platform (iOS/Android)
+- **Future *Development Platform:** Cross-platform (iOS/Android)
 ## How to Run the Code
--We will finalize after review
+🖥️ Requirements:
+Python 3.x installed on your computer

+📥 Install Required Libraries:
+This app uses only Python’s built-in libraries, so no extra installation is needed!

+▶️ To Run the App:
+Download or clone this repository to your computer.

+Open your terminal (Command Prompt or PowerShell on Windows, or Terminal on macOS/Linux).

+Navigate to the FinalCode.py folder

 ## License